 Exhibition: Fast fashion to touch

-The exhibition "Dark Side of Fashion" was launched by the Museum of Arts and Crafts Hamburg and will continue to be presented in Berlin until the 02.
-August 2020.
+The exhibition "Dark Side of Fashion" was published by the Museum of Arts and Crafts Hamburg conceived and will continue until the 02.
+August 2020 presented in Berlin.
 In addition to the exhibition, workshops and lectures will be held on topics such as "Reducing and Recycling", as well as regular repair cafés and discussions in the context of the interdisciplinary series of events.